Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 The migrator persists state within a Dynamo DB and so this idempotency is applicable between invocations, different sessions, etc.

+### Object size limit

+The act of actually copying an object from the GPaaS-bound bucket to the native bucket is performed by the [migrate_batch_of_objects Lambda](lambdas/migrate_batch_of_objects/lambda_function.py).

+By default S3 objects are copied via memory for speed, however if they exceed the size value within the `OBJECT_SIZE_MEMORY_COPY_THRESHOLD` constant then they are copied via a tmpfile (which is obviously slower than a memory copy).

+If the object to be copied is larger than the `OBJECT_SIZE_ABSOLUTE_THRESHOLD` constant then the copy will be terminated with an error (`ObjectTooLargeError`) and the object will remain in the state "waiting" and will be listed at the end of the "run_migrator" script as "not migrated".

 ## Deleting the GPaaS S3 Service Key

 It's good practice to delete the Service Key once the migration is complete: